rse/node-enigmavirtualbox/README.md

 Abstract
 --------

-This is a [Node](http://nodejs.org/) API for executing the excellent Windows tool [Enigma Virtual Box](http://enigmaprotector.com/en/aboutvb.html) from within JavaScript.
+This is a [Node](http://nodejs.org/) API and CLI for executing the excellent Windows tool [Enigma Virtual Box](http://enigmaprotector.com/en/aboutvb.html) from within JavaScript.
 The essential point of this Node extension is not primarily to just abstract away the asynchronous CLI execution.
 Instead there are two other major points: First, this Node extension provides a fixed dependency, as other Node extensions which require Enigma Virtual Box under Windows can just depend (via their NPM `package.json` file) onto this extension.
-Second, as this Node extension can automatically download, locally install and use an Enigma Virtual Box distribution, there is no need for any previously available global Enigma Virtual Box installation.
+Second, as this Node extension automatically downloads, locally installs and uses an Enigma Virtual Box distribution, there is no need for any previously available system-wide Enigma Virtual Box installation.
 Just depend on this Node extension and Enigma Virtual Box is available!

 Installation
 ------------